mattlim1207/csci499_mattlim1207/README.md

 	cmake --build build
 	cmake --build build --target install

-Then, cd into the build directory, and run
+Then, create a build directory and run cmake using the following commands

+	mkdir build
+	cd build
 	cmake ..

 Run the created executable ./caw with any corresponding flags.